chrismeller/mj/README.md

 * Enjoy the rant about validating emails in the comments...

 * I wish I had used something for dependency injection.
 Everything here is simple enough, but it'd have made throwing together some better unit tests easier.
+I ended up kind of half assing my own DI to write the client module's tests, but there's lots of room for improvement.

 * There is no global error handling.
 If something does actually blow up the server will just crash.
 Definitely something that would need to be taken care of in a real app.
 With Express it's 3 lines of code, but doing it without a framework just wasn't worth the time.

+* I wasn't worried about any kind of i18n or l10n so everything is pretty hardcoded, but it wouldn't be hard to break things up and abstract it out to fix that.

 Unit Tests
 ==========

-There are two incredibly simple unit tests I wrote as I was testing the encryption I was using.
-I had intended to write more, but it was going to be incredibly difficult to work around SQLite without using dependency injection.
+There are two unit tests - one for the encryption module that I actually used for TDD to make sure it was working, and one for the client module that I wrote after the fact to test some of the key pieces of logic.

-You can run them using `npm test`, as usual.
+I'm not terribly happy with the testing libraries I picked, they feel very clumsy (especially stub vs. mock), but you can run them using `npm test`, as usual.